spalmas/SDG-MENARO/README.md

     -   Target values used in previous analyses

--   [MENARO SDG indicator analysis.docx](https://unicef-my.sharepoint.com/:w:/r/personal/spalmas_unicef_org/Documents/MENARO%20SDG/MENARO%20SDG%20indicator%20analysis.docx?d=we824a41d4492476f8fc85c4a26306185&csf=1&web=1&e=vYMwGe): Document with details of the analysis to use in the final report.
-Includes reduced tables of indicators, which ones are modeled, if we merged any data, and general description of the analysis so far.
+-   [Data processing MENA SDG report.docx](https://unicef-my.sharepoint.com/:w:/r/personal/spalmas_unicef_org/Documents/MENARO%20SDG/Data%20Processing%20MENA%20SDG%20report.docx?d=we824a41d4492476f8fc85c4a26306185&csf=1&web=1&e=HNpkXa): Document with details of the data processing for the MENA SDG report.
+It also serves as the consultancy report for Sebastian Palmas.
+Includes

+    -   Key files in the analysis

+    -   Methodology for selection of data source for each indicator

+    -   Summary tables of indicators: number of SDG indicators and series included in the analysis, series final data source

+    -   Review of existing global and regional methodologies for SDG indicator progress assessments.

+    -   Exploration of alternative statistical methodologies for trend analysis towards reaching SDG targets in 2030

 -   [SDG_MENARO_data_description.docx](https://unicef-my.sharepoint.com/:w:/r/personal/spalmas_unicef_org/Documents/MENARO%20SDG/SDG_MENARO_data_description.docx?d=wd8b2268c027d4b54a8a4277e9f7da304&csf=1&web=1&e=tYm9xz): descriptive analysis to check number of points, number of indicators by country, number of countries by indicator.
 (Only people with existing access)